DuyguA/DuyguA.github.io/DativGenitiv.md

 ```
 der Hund meines Bruders  ->  der Hund von meinem Bruder
 ```
-#1 murderer of this Dative.
+#1 murderer is this usage of the Dative.
 Though this construction is not incorrect, considered as "not very elegant".
 However, educated or not many people use these sort of construction in spoken language and informal written communication such as texting, emailing and blogging.
 That's how a language use one of its cases, in my opinon.

 ### Prepositional Genitive